-Despite all the doom and gloom in retail-market forecasts, retail entrepreneurs are continuing to try their hand at online ventures – often with considerable success.
+Despite all the doom and gloom in retail-market forecasts, physician retail entrepreneurs are continuing to try their hand at online ventures – often with considerable success.
 But as a new generation of online-only ventures runs its lifecycle, many entrepreneurs are finding that the old rules of running a business most definitely apply – and then some.

 Just ask Samantha Leah, a longtime archivist who two years ago teamed up with her sister-in-law to found Beautiful Fairy, a self-publishing venture that lets customers order custom-made photo books and similar products.
 With Leah’s administrative capabilities and her sister-in-law’s design skills, they figured they had everything they needed to pursue their goal of offering high-quality books – but that didn’t make the venture any easier.